Question: 01 Click the Exhibit button.

 Answer:

--> is correct.
+-> C is correct.
 In order for B.java to compile, the compiler first needs to be able to find B.java.
 Once it's found B.java it needs to find A.class.
 Because A.class is in the xcom package the compiler won't find A.class if it's invoked from the xcom directory.
 Remember that the -classpath isn't looking for B.java, it's looking for whatever classes B.java needs (in this case A.class).

 13. Given two files: